-- Hold the “PAFL” button to clear the PAFL for all channels.
-Note: Depending on the app this button may be called "Solo"
+- Hold the “Solo” button to clear the solo for all channels

 - Fine: Enables the fine mode for the faders.
 When fine mode is enabled you can drag the fader from any position and it will be less sensitive to your finger movements.
 This applies to all faders in the app

 - Snd->Fader: Enables/Disables the sends on fader function